EdwinVanRooij/komplete-darkness/README.md

 Use this program to turn off the Light Guide on your Komplete Kontrol device.

+**NOTE: this does more than turn off the Light Guide.
+It also disables the functionality of the Browser/MIDI/Instance buttons. [link](https://www.native-instruments.com/forum/threads/turn-off-light-guide-on-kontrol-mk2-49.325777/page-4)**

 Click the image below to see the demo video.

 [![KompleteDarkness](https://img.youtube.com/vi/kYX7PS1GVQs/0.jpg)](https://youtu.be/kYX7PS1GVQs)